PromtEngineer/localGPT/README.md

 > Enter a query:
 ```

 Hit enter.
-You'll need to wait 20-30 seconds (depending on your machine) while the LLM model consumes the prompt and prepares the answer.
+Wait while the LLM model consumes the prompt and prepares the answer.
 Once done, it will print the answer and the 4 sources it used as context from your documents; you can then ask another question without re-running the script, just wait for the prompt again.

 Note: When you run this for the first time, it will need internet connection to download the vicuna-7B model.
 After that you can turn off your internet connection, and the script inference would still work.
 No data gets out of your local environment.